 To maintain the list of active kits for a currently open project, switch to the Projects mode by pressing Ctrl+5.

-All kits compatible with your project are listed in the Build & Run section of the sidebar.
-To activate one or more disabled kits, click them.
+The Build & Run section of the sidebar lists the kits that are compatible with your project.
+To activate one or more kits, click them.

-The list displays kits that are configured in Edit > Preferences > Kits.
-If the kit configuration is not suitable for the project type, warning and error icons are displayed.
+The list displays kits from Edit > Preferences > Kits.
+Warning and error icons indicate that the kit configuration is not suitable for the project type.
 To view the warning and error messages, move the mouse pointer over the kit name.

 In the list of kits, you may see entries described as Replacement for <kit-name>.
 Qt Creator generates them to save your project-specific settings, such as custom build flags or run configuration arguments that would disappear if the corresponding kits were simply removed when you remove Qt versions while updating your Qt installation.
 You can modify the kit configuration to use a currently installed Qt version and save the kit under a new name.